Confidence intervals for the Poisson distribution: One-sided intervals

 A one-sided confidence interval is a confidence set that includes all parameter values less than some value (``upper limit'') or greater than some value (``lower limit'').
 Being one-sided, such intervals are generally less useful descriptions of a measurement than an interval that constrains both sides.
 Nevertheless, the one-sided interval provides a useful starting point for our discussion.

-The discussion of upper and lower limits is very similar; we'll consider the concrete case of an upper limit here.
-If we want to construct an upper limit, as our confidence interval, there really isn't much ambiguity for a frequentist limit.
+The discussion of upper and lower limits is very similar; we will consider the concrete case of an upper limit here.
+If we want to construct an upper limit, as our confidence interval, there really is not much ambiguity for a frequentist limit.
 For a Poisson distribution with mean $\mu=\theta + b$ we look for sets of the form

 where $n_{\rm min}$ is determined by

 That is, for the Poisson distribution, we find $n_{\rm min}$ as the largest number such that

 Note that we have constructed the smallest such set of values of $N$ containing all values greater than some value.